-Once Columbo is on to them, and knowing Joan is the weak link, Dr Fleming is desperate to see the back of her.
+Once Columbo is on to them, and knowing Joan is the weak link, Dr Flemming is desperate to see the back of her.
 Imagine his satisfaction, then, when Columbo calls him to Joan’s house and reveals she’s taken an overdose.
-Upon seeing a bikini-clad redhead being dragged from a swimming pool and covered with a blanket, seemingly dead as a post, it looks for all the world as if Dr Fleming is home and dry.
+Upon seeing a bikini-clad redhead being dragged from a swimming pool and covered with a blanket, seemingly dead as a post, it looks for all the world as if Dr Flemming is home and dry.

 You got rid of your wife but you’ve lost the girl you loved, so it was all for nothing, chides Columbo.
 Not so, scoffs the dastardly Doc, unable to resist one last chance to prove his superior mental capacity.
 Joan was expendable.
 He’d have found some way to get rid of her.